-Nature to all things fix'd the limits fit, And wisely curb'd proud man's pretending wit.
-As on the land while here the ocean gains, In other parts it leaves wide sandy plains; Thus in the soul while memory prevails, The solid power of understanding fails; Where beams of warm imagination play, The memory's soft figures melt away.
-One science only will one genius fit: So vast is art, so narrow human wit: Not only bounded to peculiar arts, But oft in those confined to single parts.
-Like kings we lose the conquests gain'd before, By vain ambition still to make them more: Each might his servile province well command, Would all but stoop to what they understand.

-First follow Nature, and your judgment frame By her just standard, which is still the same: Unerring Nature, still divinely bright, One clear, unchanged, and universal light, Life, force, and beauty, must to all impart, At once the source, and end, and test of Art.
-Art from that fund each just supply provides, Works without show, and without pomp presides: In some fair body thus th' informing soul With spirits feeds, with vigour fills the whole, Each motion guides, and every nerve sustains; Itself unseen, but in th' effects remains.
+In other parts it leaves wide sandy plains; Thus in the soul while memory prevails, The solid power of understanding fails; Where beams of warm imagination play, 55 The memory's soft figures melt away.
+One science only will one genius fit, So vast is art, so narrow human wit.
+Not only bounded to peculiar arts, 60 But oft in those confined to single parts.
+Like kings we lose the conquests gained before, By vain ambition still to make them more; Each might his several province well command, Would all but stoop to what they understand.
+65 First follow Nature, and your judgment frame By her just standard, which is still the same; Unerring Nature, still divinely bright, One clear, unchanged, and universal light, Life, force, and beauty must to all impart, 70 At once the source, and end, and test of art.
+Art from that fund each just supply provides, Works without show, and without pomp presides.
+In some fair body thus the informing soul With spirits feeds, with vigor fills the whole, Each motion guides, and every nerve sustains; 75 Itself unseen, but in the effects remains.
 Some, to whom Heaven in wit has been profuse, Want as much more to turn it to its use; For wit and judgment often are at strife, Though meant each other's aid, like man and wife.
-'Tis more to guide, than spur the Muse's steed; Restrain his fury, than provoke his speed: The winged courser, like a generous horse, Shows most true mettle when you check his course.

-Those rules of old discover'd, not devised, Are Nature still, but Nature methodised: Nature, like liberty, is but restrain'd By the same laws which first herself ordain'd.

-Hear how learn'd Greece her useful rules indites, When to repress, and when indulge our flights: High on Parnassus' top her sons she show'd, And pointed out those arduous paths they trod; Held from afar, aloft, the immortal prize, And urged the rest by equal steps to rise.
-Just precepts thus from great examples given, She drew from them what they derive from Heaven.
-The generous critic fann'd the poet's fire, And taught the world with reason to admire.
-Then criticism the Muse's handmaid proved, To dress her charms, and make her more beloved: But following wits from that intention stray'd, Who could not win the mistress, woo'd the maid; Against the poets their own arms they turn'd, Sure to hate most the men from whom they learn'd.
-Essay on Criticism 3
+80 'Tis more to guide than spur the Muse's steed, Restrain his fury than provoke his speed; The wingéd courser, like a generous horse, Shows most true mettle when you check his course.
+Those rules of old discovered, not devised, 85 Are Nature still, but Nature methodized; Nature, like liberty, is but restrained By the same laws which first herself ordained.
+Hear how learn'd Greece her useful rules indites, When to repress and when indulge our flights: 90 High on Parnassus' top her sons she showed, And pointed out those arduous paths they trod; Held from afar, aloft, the immortal prize, And urged the rest by equal steps to rise.
+Just precepts thus from great examples given, 95 She drew from them what they derived from Heaven.
+The generous critic fanned the poet's fire, And taught the world with reason to admire.
+Then criticism the Muse's handmaid proved, 100